BBFrank/Rootless_V2CI/README.md

 ./v2ci_stop
 ```

+> **Note:** `v2ci_start` also sets up a cron job that every day at midnight rotates old binaries stored in the target directories of each project, based on the memory and time interval policies defined in `config.yml`. `v2ci_stop` does not remove this cron job; to remove it, manually edit the user’s crontab with `crontab -e`.

 #### Do I Need `sudo`?

 No. Rootless_V2CI leverages an `_enter` script generated inside each rootfs environment to perform a chroot-like operation through user namespaces without requiring root privileges.